zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Without loss of generality, we shall assume that the incident field is a plane wave:
+Without loss of generality, let us assume that the incident field is a plane wave:

 $$ \tag{20.4}
 	\bm{E_i}(\bm{r_j}, \omega) = \bm{E_0}(\bm{n_i}, \omega) e^{i k(\omega) (\bm{r_j} \cdot \bm{n_i})}.
 $$

-In Sec.
-16, we have proved that we can observe interference between the incident and the scattered far-fields only in the the forward direction.
-We can use the same method to determine whether the scattered fields of two randomly distributed dipoles \\(j\\) and \\(k\\) interfere.
-Therefore, let us repurpose Eqn.
-16.20 and 16.22, and consider the expression of the time-averaged Poynting vector
+After defining the incident and the scattered fields, we can determine whether their interaction produces any observable interference effects.
+We can utilize the same method employed in Sec.
+16; in particular, let us consider the scattered fields of two randomly distributed dipoles \\(j\\) and \\(k\\), and repurpose Eqn.
+16.17 and 16.22 of the time-averaged Poynting vector

 $$ \tag{20.5}
 \begin{aligned}